Relaxed Equivariance via Multitask Learning: Background

 \subsection{Equivariance as a Constrained Optimization Problem}

-Consider a class of parametric functions \( f_{\theta} \), typically implemented as neural networks, whose parameters \( \theta \) are estimated via a general training objective based on data pairs $(x,y)\sim q$:
+Consider a class of parametric functions \( f_{\theta} \) from a hypothesis space $\mathcal{H}$, typically implemented as neural networks, whose parameters \( \theta \) are estimated via a general training objective based on data pairs $(x,y)\sim q$:

 Here, \( \mathcal{L} \) represents the loss function that quantifies the discrepancy between the model's predictions \( f_{\theta}(x) \) and the true labels \( y \).
-The class of models is considered equivariant with respect to a group \( G \) if it satisfies the constraint in \hyperref[equation: equi_function]{Equation \ref*{equation: equi_function}} for any input $x \in X$ and for any action $g \in G$.
+The class of models is considered equivariant with respect to a group \( G \) if it satisfies the constraint in Eq. \ref{equation: equi_function} for any input $x \in X$ and for any action $g \in G$.

 Equivariance is typically achieved \emph{by design}, by imposing constraints on the form of $f_\theta$.
 Since $f_\theta$ is usually composed of multiple layers, ensuring equivariance implies restrictions on the operations performed in each layer, a canonical example being message-passing graph neural networks whose local aggregations need to be permutation-equivariant to respect the overall invariance to the action of the symmetric group $S_n$.
-As such, finding an equivariant solution to the minimization problem in \hyperref[eq: minimization_problem]{Equation \ref*{eq: minimization_problem}} corresponds to solving the following constrained optimization:
+As such, finding an equivariant solution to the minimization problem in Eq. \ref{eq: minimization_problem} corresponds to solving the following constrained optimization:

 In general, such optimization is challenging, leading to complex design choices to enforce equivariance that could ultimately restrict the class of minimizers and make the training harder.
-Additionally, for relevant tasks, the optimal solution only needs to be approximate equivariant \citep{wang2022approximatelyequivariantnetworksimperfectly, petrache2023approximationgeneralizationtradeoffsapproximategroup, kufel2024approximatelysymmetricneuralnetworksquantum, ashman2024approximatelyequivariantneuralprocesses} meaning that the extent to which a model needs to exhibit equivariance can vary significantly based on the specific characteristics of the data and the requirements of the downstream application.
-In light of these reasons, we necessitate a flexible approach to incorporating equivariance into the learning process.
+Additionally, for relevant tasks, the optimal solution only needs to be approximate equivariant \cite{wang2022approximatelyequivariantnetworksimperfectly, petrache2023approximationgeneralizationtradeoffsapproximategroup, kufel2024approximatelysymmetricneuralnetworksquantum, ashman2024approximatelyequivariantneuralprocesses} meaning that the extent to which a model needs to exhibit equivariance can vary significantly based on the specific characteristics of the data and the requirements of the downstream application.
+In light of these reasons, we require a flexible approach to incorporating equivariance into the learning process.
 To address this, we propose REMUL, a training procedure that replaces the hard optimization problem with a soft constraint, by using a multitask learning approach with adaptive weights.